Gilgel Gibe III Dam: Other impacts

-It was predicted that there is about 50-75% leakage of waters from the reservoir due to multiple fractures in the basalts at the planned reservoir site.
-Due to the loss of the waters in reservoir, the dam would not be able to produce as much electricity and less hydro power would be available to export to other nearby countries.
-Also, the dam and reservoir are vulnerable to seismic activity such as earthquakes and massive landslides in the Gibe III project region.
-The earthquakes can cause even larger fractures to the dam and are susceptible to more water leakage as well as decreasing the economic inputs.
-Moreover, the landslides would fill up the reservoir and less water capacity can be stored.
-This would also mean that less hydro power can be produced.
+It was predicted that there is about a 50-75% leakage of waters from the reservoir due to multiple fractures in the basalt at the planned reservoir site.
+Due to the loss of water in reservoir, the dam would not be able to produce as much electricity and less hydro power would be available to export to other nearby countries.
+Also, the dam and reservoir are vulnerable to seismic activity due to earthquakes and massive landslides in the Gibe III project region.
+Earthquakes can cause even larger fractures to the dam and are susceptible to more water leakage as well as decreasing the economic inputs.
+Moreover, the landslides would fill up the reservoir and less water can be stored.
+This would also mean that less hydro power will be produced.

 Environmental and social impact assessment

-Controversy arose also as the environmental and social impact assessment and preceding environmental impact study (EIS) were not done until two years after beginning construction on the dam.
-The Ethiopian Environmental Protection Authority requires that an environmental impact assessment be done for any project "likely to entail significant adverse environmental impacts" and that "the EIS must submitted before commencing any construction or any other implementation of the project."
+Controversy arose also due to the environmental and social impact assessment and preceding environmental impact study (EIS) were not done until two years after beginning construction on the dam.
+The Ethiopian Environmental Protection Authority requires that an environmental impact assessment be done for any project "likely to entail significant adverse environmental impacts" and that "the EIS must be submitted before commencing any construction or any other implementation of the project."